dgerd/docs/docs/serving/spec/knative-api-specification-1.0.md

    <td><code>template</code>
    </td>
    <td>
-<a href="DANGERD: FIX LINK">RevisionTemplateSpec</a> \
+<a href="#revisiontemplatespec">RevisionTemplateSpec</a> \
 (Required)
    </td>
    <td>A template for the current desired application state.
 Changes to <code>template</code> will cause a new Revision to be created
-<a href="DANGERD: FIX LINK">as defined in the lifecycle section</a>.
+<a href="#resource-lifecycle">as defined in the lifecycle section</a>.
 The contents of the Service's RevisionTemplateSpec is used to create a corresponding Configuration.
    </td>
    <td>REQUIRED
    </td>